Skip to Main Content

 According to the Consumer Financial Protection Bureau (CFPB), you should also contact the creditor who reported the information.
 For example, if your Experian credit report shows a late credit card payment, you should contact both Experian and the credit card company that reported the late payment to make sure all records are correct.

-This process is not limited to closed accounts.
-You can dispute any incorrect information you find on your credit report.
+It’s also important to note that this process is not limited to closed accounts.
+You can dispute any incorrect information you find on your credit report by following the same steps.

 Option 2: Ask the creditor for a “goodwill” removal

-If the information on your closed account is correct, but you still want it removed from your credit report because it’s bringing your score down, you can write the creditor a goodwill letter.
+If the information on your closed account is accurate but it’s lowering your score, you can try requesting its removal by sending the creditor a goodwill letter.

 Goodwill letters are requests to have information removed from your credit report.
-You could ask for the closed account to be removed completely, or you could ask for the negative marks to be removed from that record.
+They’re typically used when a borrower has missed a single payment due to unexpected and unavoidable consequences.
+You could use the letter to ask for the closed account to be removed completely, or you could ask for the negative marks to be removed from that record.

-Contacting the credit bureaus is unnecessary if you’re pursuing a goodwill removal.
-They will not remove accurate information at your request.
-However, if your creditor responds positively to your goodwill request, your creditor can ask the credit bureaus to remove the negative information from your credit report.
+When seeking a goodwill removal, there’s no need to contact the credit bureaus directly, as they won’t remove accurate information upon request.
+However, if your creditor agrees to your goodwill request, they can ask the bureaus to remove the negative information from your report.
+But keep in mind that the bureaus may not agree.

 Again, this method is not limited to closed accounts.
 If you have an active account with a negative mark, you might contact the creditor and ask if they’re willing to remove the negative as an act of goodwill.
 The worst they can do is say no.